SquireofNowhere/MrBobsMemberRegister/README.md

 shop for 10 months.
 They have to pay the rent to Mr Bob to keep their work in the shop.
 Rent is on a daily basis.
 If he sells any item he gets a 25% commission of selling price.
 Rent rate is according to the size of the art.

+He has to capture the sold items with relevant details manually.
+Mr Bob is tired of this manual process.
+Hence he decided to automate his shop with some more features.
+He, therefore, approached the company “SoftwareTech solution” to develop an application for this Art Shop.
+The company appointed you as a developer to develop an application.

+## Things I need to be working on and how I will do them.
+### Storage of members
+I will be using the System.IO File Class to store each member
+### Storage of Art
+well... if i can find a way to read past a certain point I can use the existing file but if i cannot then I suppose another file will suffice